 The security and integrity of the system controller is further strengthened by a FIPS 140-2 compliant TPM (trusted platform module).
-The system controller also has secure boot, which ensures that the device can boot only with authorized firmware.

-Furthermore, both the system controller and BWC have signed firmware, which makes them reject firmware upgrades if the firmware integrity is compromised.
+Both the BWC and the system controller are equipped with Axis Edge Vault, a hardware-based cybersecurity platform that protects all data on the devices and enables several security features.
+For example, the file system is encrypted and the key is protected by Axis Edge Vault.
+Secure boot ensures that the devices can boot only with authorized firmware.
+Signed firmware makes them reject firmware upgrades if the firmware integrity is compromised.
 Signed video creates an extra layer of protection by adding a cryptographic checksum into the video stream.
 This allows the video to be reliably traced back to the unique Axis camera where it was produced, verifying that the footage has not been tampered with.